Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 -   **Properties: notes, tones, melodies**

-    Consider the meaning of each property when you’re designing your auditory feedback.
+    Consider the meaning of each property when you're designing your auditory feedback.
 For instance, touch interaction performs many different actions, so the related sounds typically have a neutral and simple tone.
 You can use a higher note when values go up, and a lower note one values go down.
 Likewise, you can use an ascending melody when turning on a function and a descending one when turning it off.
 Create standards that remain consistent throughout your app.